 I got back from this years winter wonders of Japan photo tour at the beginning of March after two weeks of extraordinary adventures, it was a fabulous tour and I haven’t even had time to write properly about it… I will, though not today.

-Robert van Koesveld and I have just put together a Japan photo tour in Winter for next year in February.
+I have just put together a Japan photo tour in Winter for next year in February.
 Actually this sounds like we threw the tour together in a hurry, this is not the case.
-We have actually been putting together this tour for some months, and Robert has run a similar winter in Japan photo tour before, but we have only just this week released it… and there are only 2 spots left already… and I haven’t even sent out a newsletter yet!
+We have actually been putting together this tour for some months, and I have run a similar winter in Japan photo tour before, but we have only just this week released it… and there are only 2 spots left already… and I haven’t even sent out a newsletter yet!

 After such an awesome 9 day tour through the North West corner of Tasmania earlier this year how could we not do it all again?
 Dates, details and costs are all now up for my Tasmania tour for 2019 with Paul Hoelen.
 I think the only problem with this years tour was that it wasn’t long enough, so we have extended the whole trip by three days, next years trip is 12 full days.
 You can read all the details on my Tasmania Tour page.

 Camera Electronic’s Perth Photolive Expo is happening again in Perth this Saturday.
 This is the 4th Photolive Expo for Perth, and if last year is anything to go by it will be huge.
 It’s all happening on Saturday 28th July at the Novotel Langley Hotel in the Perth CBD from 9am – 5pm.

 Photolive is like a wonderland of toys for photographers, with stands from just about everything photographic, where you can play with all the latest gear, talk directly to the manufacturing reps and grab some once a year huge discounts.